NIFTy-PPL/NIFTy/paper/paper.md

 # Conclusion

 We implemented the core GP and VI machinery of the Bayesian imaging package \texttt{NIFTy} in JAX.
-The re-write moves much of the heavy-lifting from home-grown solutions into JAX, and we envision significant gains in maintainability of \texttt{NIFTy.re} and a faster development cycle moving forward.
+The rewrite moves much of the heavy-lifting from home-grown solutions into JAX, and we envision significant gains in maintainability of \texttt{NIFTy.re} and a faster development cycle moving forward.
-The re-write accelerates typical models written in \texttt{NIFTy} by one to two orders of magnitude, lays the foundation for new kinds of inference machineries by enabling higher order derivatives via JAX, and enables the interoperability of \texttt{NIFTy} with the VI and GP methods from the JAX machine learning ecosystem.
+The rewrite accelerates typical models written in \texttt{NIFTy} by one to two orders of magnitude, lays the foundation for new types of inference machineries by enabling higher order derivatives via JAX, and enables the interoperability of \texttt{NIFTy} with the VI and GP methods from the JAX machine learning ecosystem.

 # Acknowledgements